coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 ..
 TODO : flag is not a syntax entry

-.. cmd:: Set @flag.
+.. cmd:: Set @flag

 This command switches :n:`@flag` on.
 The original state of :n:`@flag` is restored when the current module ends.

 Variants:

-.. cmdv:: Local Set @flag.
+.. cmdv:: Local Set @flag

 This command switches :n:`@flag` on.
 The original state of :n:`@flag` is restored when the current *section* ends.

-.. cmdv:: Global Set @flag.
+.. cmdv:: Global Set @flag

 This command switches :n:`@flag` on.
 The original state of :n:`@flag` is *not* restored at the end of the module.
 Additionally, if set in a file, :n:`@flag` is switched on when the file is `Require`-d.

-.. cmdv:: Export Set @flag.
+.. cmdv:: Export Set @flag

    This command switches :n:`@flag` on.
 The original state of :n:`@flag` is restored at the end of the current module, but :n:`@flag` is switched on when this module is imported.

-.. cmd:: Unset @flag.
+.. cmd:: Unset @flag

 This command switches :n:`@flag` off.
 The original state of :n:`@flag` is restored when the current module ends.